9 Essential Tips For Off Roading Alone

 You must also ensure you always have cell reception.
 Also, have a cheap CB radio.

-You could use Garmin in-reach mini if you go to locations without cell coverage.
-It uses a satellite instead of a cell tower.
+If you go to locations without cell coverage, you could use Garmin In-Reach Mini, which uses a satellite instead of a cell tower.

 You could also use offline apps such as Google Maps or Gaia.
 I’m a big fan of Gaia, as it allows me to record my routes, so it’s easier to find my way out.
 It also helps to track distances and has an SOS function.